microsoft/onnxruntime/docs/performance/transformers-optimization.md

 ## Installation

 First you need install onnxruntime or onnxruntime-gpu package for CPU or GPU inference.
 To use onnxruntime-gpu, it is required to install CUDA and cuDNN and add their bin directories to PATH environment variable.
-See [Python installation instructions](./install/#python-installs).
+See [Python installation instructions](./../install/index.md#python-installs).

 ## Limitations

-Due to CUDA implementation of Attention kernel, maximum number of attention heads is 1024.
+Due to the CUDA implementation of the Attention kernel, the maximum number of attention heads is 1024.
 Normally, maximum supported sequence length is 4096 for Longformer and 1024 for other types of models.

 ## Export a transformer model to ONNX

-PyTorch could export model to ONNX.
-The tf2onnx and keras2onnx tools can be used to convert model that trained by Tensorflow.
+To convert the transoformer model to ONNX convert, use [torch.onnx](https://pytorch.org/docs/stable/onnx.html) (PyTorch), or [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx).

-Huggingface transformers has a [notebook](https://github.com/huggingface/notebooks/blob/master/examples/onnx-export.ipynb) shows an example of exporting a pretrained model to ONNX.
+- Huggingface transformers has a [notebook](https://github.com/huggingface/notebooks/blob/master/examples/onnx-export.ipynb) shows an example of exporting a pretrained model to ONNX.

-For Keras2onnx, please refer to its [example script](https://github.com/onnx/keras-onnx/blob/master/applications/nightly_build/test_transformers.py).
-For tf2onnx, please refer to its [BERT tutorial](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/BertTutorial.ipynb).
+- For tf2onnx, please refer to this [BERT tutorial](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/BertTutorial.ipynb).

 ### GPT-2 Model conversion

-Converting GPT-2 model from PyTorch to ONNX is not straightforward when past state is used.
-We add a tool [convert_to_onnx](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/convert_to_onnx.py) to help you.
+Converting the GPT-2 model from PyTorch to ONNX is not straightforward when past state is used.
+The tool [convert_to_onnx](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/convert_to_onnx.py) can help.

 You can use commands like the following to convert a pre-trained PyTorch GPT-2 model to ONNX for given precision (float32, float16 or int8):
 ```